 Long before you were born, they were already a thing for humanity.
-The arts are such a necessity these days that schools are even dedicated to offering courses for prospective students who want to learn more about the arts they choose to pursue and take it into the next level for their careers.
+The arts are such a necessity these days that schools are offering courses for prospective students who want to learn more about the arts they choose to pursue and take it to the next level for their careers.

-Skeptical about art school being a significant boost in establishing a career?
+Skeptical about art school is a significant boost in establishing a career?
 As these sources would say, there are many benefits on why the art school can help you and other applicants out when navigating the path of careers.

 For example, if you're into animation, a few careers you can get from it can include being a cartoon animator and an advertisement creator.
 Another example is if you're a painter, you can get a career as a traditional painter.
 Heck, if you're someone who's got a knack for digital drawing, you can have a career as a digital drawer.

 You can ask: "Wait, community colleges and vocational schools?
 I thought I'm applying to an art school".
-Yes, it can be eccentric to see why they're included, but when it comes to down to it, even the art schools offer non-art courses for variety.
+Yes, it can be strange to see why they include, but when it comes down to it, even the art schools offer non-art courses for variety.

 All in all, an art school doesn't have to be a school hellbent on arts alone: It can be your typical university that has its values and mission all in the art.

 While you're at it, you can also make it a goal to check carefully on the schools you'll be applying for.
-Knowing the ups and downs of the art courses while knowing their mission and values will give you a better insight on whether or not they should be a part of your list.
+Knowing the ups and downs of the art courses while knowing their mission and values will give you a better insight into whether or not they should be a part of your list.

 You can't just expect a good-branded art school to be your thing until you can see it for yourself.
-You can also take tours of the schools and have a better view of how their campuses will fee for you.
+You can also take tours of the schools and better view how their campuses will fee for you.
 It'll not only give you a better insight, but you can also see if it'll be beneficial to the art you're developing with strength.

 But of course, developing your spike as it is isn't going to cut it for you when it comes to art school.
-You need to go further and develop the artsy spike in you.
+You need to go further and create the artsy spike in you.
 Yep, it's all about showing the world your art type has a hidden potential they haven't seen yet.

-For example, if you already got the skills in performance arts like the people who are part of a dance group, you can make that your basis.
+For example, if you already have the skills in performing arts like the people who are part of a dance group, you can make that your basis.
 You can start achieving skills you've never done before and make them your plan.
 From there, you can use a calendar to plot out how you'll go about in making time for skill development.

-Once you've got a plan, your next step will be gathering the resources and using them wisely.
+Once you've got a plan, your next step will gather the resources and use them wisely.
 If the art type you've chosen was a sculpture, you could start collecting lesson books or videos and place them in an area that you can arrange for better use later.

 Why?
-Because spreading your focus on other art types while you're trying to develop a spike with the one, you're determined to master will only hamper your progress.
+Because spreading your focus on other art types while trying to develop a spike with the one, you're determined to master will only hamper your progress.
 It may also affect how you'll make your application as you assemble it later, so don't feel any fear about missing out.

 Got the spike developed?
 Great!
 Your next step will be getting the essentials and taking advantage of the additional and optional requirements for your application.
 When it comes to the essentials, you can pretty much get a good grip on the ones an art school will need, such as the transcripts and test fee.

 What you'll need to take note of very carefully are the additional and optional requirements.
-A majority of departments that offer the art courses you'll be applying for will ask for additional requirements on top of the essentials such as documents that involve financial aid and scholarships.
+A majority of departments that offer the art courses you'll be applying for will ask for other requirements on top of the essentials, such as documents that involve financial aid and scholarships.

-When you see opportunities like these, take advantage of them because it'll give you the chance to showcase your art skills in ways no other applicant can do.
+This because it'll give you the chance to showcase your art skills in ways no other applicant can do.
 For example, if the optional requirement is a video profile, you can make a profile that your preferred art school will genuinely like to watch.

 You can even try going artsy about it and be a protégé for a famous artist.
 As for the other arts, you can check out galleries and see the arts in ways you've never seen before.
 You can even check out other art forms that most people underestimate, but you can see with opening views.

 Doing all these experiences will surely enhance your chance because when you're ready to prep your portfolio and your application, you can go for it and express all that you've learned and felt in the form.

 When you're making the application, you can't just go about it and submit it like most applicants because you have to make your portfolio too!
 After all, you are applying for the art school, so naturally, the institute's got to see what you got in you that will show them the artsy side you've meant to showcase.
-Fret not; we got some tips for you in making your portfolio:
+Worry not; we got some tips for you in making your portfolio:

-Just because you're going for the art school doesn't mean you'll ignore the other important stuff: the essays.
-Just like your portfolio, you'll need to prepare for them by knowing what's being asked and answering them in a way that'll it show the admissions team you're one of a kind.
+Just because you're going to the art school doesn't mean you'll ignore the other important stuff: the essays.
+Just like your portfolio, you'll need to prepare for them by knowing what's asked and answering them in a way that'll show the admissions team you're one of a kind.

-Not only will you see what you've missed out, but you can also gain insight on things that can be added or improved on for a better application and portfolio.
-You can even try asking art school graduates and gain lessons on how they were able to succeed in their journey.
+Not only will you see what you've missed out, but you can also gain insight on things that you can add or improve on for a better application and portfolio.
+You can even try asking art school graduates and gain lessons on how they could succeed in their journey.

-It can be a strange way to navigate the career with the arts, but with the guide, we have here, it'll give you a high chance in being part of the art school that you truly deserve to be in.
-So go for it, create what you can create, enjoy the results, and become part of an art school with glory!
+It can be a strange way to navigate a career with the arts, but the guide we have here, it'll give you a high chance of being part of the art school you genuinely deserve.
+So, go for it, create what you can create, enjoy the results, and become part of an art school with glory!